Conservation work in progress on the exterior of Pontefract Castle in 2016.

 Local authorities and public bodies

 Historic England can give grants to local authorities or other public bodies.
-According to the Public Contract Regulations 2015 they are considered to be ‘contracting authorities’.
-It's mandatory that they comply with the regulations and a written confirmation of compliance (including the appropriate thresholds and the local authority’s Finance Manual) will be required.
+According to the Public Contract Regulations 2015, they are considered 'contracting authorities' and must comply with the regulations.
+Written confirmation of compliance (including the appropriate thresholds and the local authority's Finance Manual) will be required.